 9. Research Methods (3 units)

-This requirement may be fulfilled by 235 Clinical Research Methods.
-This requirement can also be fulfilled by 250D-Personality Measurement which is taught by Oliver John or, with approval from your mentor, any research methods course on campus.
+This requirement may be fulfilled by 235 Clinical Research Methodsor by 250D-Personality Measurement which is taught by Oliver John or, with approval from your mentor, any research methods course on campus.

 The two-semester Clinical Assessment course (Psy 233A: Adult--3 units; Psychology 233B: Child--3 units) emphasizes the principles and methods of clinical interviews and includes intellectual, objective, and projective clinical assessment.
 One semester focuses on adult assessment; the other semester focuses on child and adolescent assessment.
 The courses include both didactic instruction and hands-on assessment experience with clients.
 Psy 233A & B are taught alternately each spring.
 Students take these courses in Years 1 and 2.

 Note: All Clinical Science students in residence must carry APAIT Student Liability Insurance.
 Students apply for this insurance (http://www.apait.org/apait/) at the beginning of the first semester upon arrival in the program and renew it annually.
 The Clinical Science Program reimburses the cost of the coverage for clinical work conducted in the Psychology Clinic.
 Copies of the policy must be on file in the Clinic Office.
-See Johanna for further instructions.
+See The clinical science academic program coordinator for further instructions.

 11. Specialty Clinics (3 units per semester for the specialty clinic course, and 1 unit per semester for clinical supervision; four semesters are required in Years 2 and 3.)